ct-hub/Image-fusion-GAN/Single_image/README.txt

-Here should be the two images for testing the model on a single image pair.
+Here should be the visible image for the demo function.